What is Headless SEO and How Does it Affect SEO?

 To get the most out of your content, suggest a field for schema markup.
 This can be configured at the URL level or the content component level, with some rules to deliver it all in a single JSON-LD script on the front end.

 g.
-Make Sure your Headings Make Sense
+Make Sure Your Headings Make Sense

 While it used to be far more important to search rankings than it is now, making your site accessible to users of all abilities is more than just good practice.

 h.
-Perform a JavaScript Parity Audit Before Launch
+Perform JavaScript Parity Audit Before Launch

 Jamstack frameworks are frequently used in headless CMSs.
 Because the Jamstack is a sort of web architecture that mainly relies on JavaScript, your headless CMS site will almost always be JavaScript-heavy.